 Top Music Education Benefits for Kids

 Kids can begin learning music at any age.
 Many studies show that children who learn music have higher test scores and stronger social skills than their non-musical peers.
-Music education programs are among the best ways to ensure a child’s success in school.
+Music education programs and private lessons are among the best ways to ensure a child’s success in school.
 Students also experience these benefits of music education:

 - Improved math and science skills